 The Associate of Arts Degree in Liberal Education includes a general education portion known as the Minnesota Transfer Curriculum (MnTC) and additional elective coursework (including Health and Exercise Science) for a total of 60 college-level semester credits.
-See the following 2020-21 AA Program Guide and the Planning worksheet.
+See the following 2022-23 MNTC Course List and the AA Planning worksheet.

 The Associate of Arts Degree (AA) meets the general education requirements for graduation from Minnesota State Universities and the University of Minnesota.
 The following schools also accept the AA Degree as satisfying their general education requirements:

-Minnesota schools: Argosy University, Augsburg College, Bethany Lutheran College, Capella University, College of St. Scholastica, Concordia University in St. Paul, and St. Mary's University
+Minnesota private schools: Augsburg University, Bethany Lutheran College, Bethel University, Capella University, College of Saint Benedict, College of St. Scholastica, Concordia College-Moorhead, Concordia University in St. Paul, Hamline University, St. Catherine University, St. John's University, St. Mary's University and University of St. Thomas.
+Learn more.

 North Dakota schools: Mayville State University, North Dakota State University, University of North Dakota

-Wisconsin schools: Northland College, UW-River Falls, UW-Stout, UW-Superior.
+Wisconsin schools: Northland College, UW-Eau Claire, UW-La Crosse, UW-River Falls, UW-Stout, UW-Superior.

 To complete an Associate of Arts Degree students must